This article is updated regularly. It was last updated in February 2022!

 Export sales are a massive sector, with so many elements that could potentially get lost in translation.
 Exports sales are defined by the United States Department of Agriculture as, “A transaction entered into between a reporting exporter and a foreign buyer.”

 So, by definition, it’s a sector of trade that works with people who may be on different sides of the language and cultural barrier.
-Below we’ll look at how translation services and localization expertise are important in the world of export sales.
+Below we’ll look at how translation services are important in the world of export sales.

 Export sales are a large part of the global GDP.
 In 2019, they accounted for 45.75% of GDP when averaged across 142 countries.
 Some countries, like Luxembourg, are so dependent on export sales that 208.75% of their GDP is exports of goods and services!
 Hong Kong was sitting at 177.30% in second place, while the UK was at 31.54%.
 The lowest was Afghanistan at 7.75%.

 It’s important to keep communication smooth in export sales.
-The main goal of translation and localization is to keep a message’s tone and core meaning the same across different regions and languages.
+The main goal of translation and adapting content is to keep a message’s tone and core meaning the same across different regions and languages.

 What is translation?
 The translation is the part of the process that converts text into a new language.
-Localization, meanwhile, handles the project as a whole, like updating currency symbols on websites and working on the layout of text to make sure it works with the new language.
-The translation is actually a part of localization.
+Adapting content for a specific area, meanwhile, handles the project as a whole, like updating currency symbols on websites and working on the layout of text to make sure it works with the new language.
+The translation is actually a part of adapting the content.

-So how do translation and localization help with export sales?
+So how do translation help with export sales?
 If a foreign buyer is looking to purchase an exported product, that product will need to appeal to a new market.
-Localization makes sure the marketing messages behind that product stay in-tact.
+Adapting the content makes sure the marketing messages behind that product stay in-tact.
 It can also help avoid cultural misunderstandings, like poor translations that misrepresent what the product does or accidentally offend the new audience.

-Translation and Localization Can Help with Legal Requirements
+Translation Services and Adapting Content Can Help with Legal Requirements

 On top of that, any reputable business that is selling goods on a global scale should be working under a contract – one that stipulates everything from schedules of delivered goods to payment terms.